iximiuz/awesome-container-tinkering/README.md

 - Helper tools and libraries to inspect, edit, or move images
 - In-depth write-ups and video resources on the above.

-The project is WIP, and the current list of categories includes:
+The project is WIP.
+The current list of categories includes:

 - [Container runtimes](./RUNTIMES.md)
 - [Image builders, viewers, editors](./IMAGES.md)